andiosika/Binomial-Classification-Ranom-Forest-hyper-imbalance/README.md

 ___

-This set of data contains just over 619K entries and has 43 columns of both numeric and categorical data.
  Because of the size of this dataset, pandas profiling was used to inform potential considerations for dataset selection and develop a strategy to manage preprocessing of a set this size.

 <img src='https://github.com/andiosika/Binomial-Classification-Ranom-Forest-hyper-imbalance/blob/master/imgs/output_30_1.png', width=40%, alignment=l>